 Cerebral palsy is an umbrella term used to cover many different neurological disorders discovered in very young children.
 It is thought to occur in three babies out of every 1,000.
 The brain injuries that cause cerebral palsy cannot be healed, and often result in mobility and coordination problems, as well as seizures.
 Though there is no cure for the condition, symptoms can often be managed, reduced or even eliminated through a broad range of treatments and therapies.

 Innovative and promising medical and therapeutic cerebral palsy treatments are constantly being developed and updated.
-While there is as yet no cure for CP, multiple surgery options and a variety of medications like Botox are effective in easing discomfort associated with the condition.
+While there is as yet no cure for CP, multiple surgery options and a variety of medications are effective in easing discomfort associated with the condition.
 In most cases, the treatment goals include optimizing mobility, managing primary conditions, controlling pain, preventing and managing complications, maximizing independence, enhancing social interactions, encouraging self-care and maximizing the ability to communicate.

 There is no standard therapy that works for all patients; every case must be assessed and treated separately.
 Still, medications are generally used to control seizures and muscle spasms, while special braces are often able to compensate for muscle imbalance.
 Surgery, mechanical aids to help overcome impairments, counseling for emotional and psychological needs, early education and technology, as well as physical, occupational, speech, and behavioral therapies have also proven effective.